adelekedare/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A script that do not print selected pattern.
 A script that prints all lines starting with letters
 A script that replaces characters.
-A script tgat removes some specified letters.
+A script that removes some specified letters.
+A script that reverse its input.